AndreWohnsland/AndreWohnsland/README.md

 ### Check out my Cocktailmaker Software called CocktailBerry

-[Have a look into the code](https://github.com/AndreWohnsland/Cocktailmaker_AW) or just get [some visual impression](https://imgur.com/a/Z4tfISx) of the machine.
+[Have a look into the code](https://github.com/AndreWohnsland/Cocktailmaker_AW) or just get [some visual impression]([https://imgur.com/a/Z4tfISx](https://cocktailberry.readthedocs.io/about/)) of the machine and software.
 Also, there is a [public dashboard for data](https://share.streamlit.io/andrewohnsland/cocktailberry-webapp) now.
 If you are looking to contribute to the project, feel free to contact me.

 ### Currently finished my first own React WebApp